 Two additional programs now aim to do more: Our New Learning Institute works with leading learning innovators to develop, document, and present mobile- and digital-learning projects taking place in classrooms, museums, and community organizations across the United States.
 Our digital magazine, LEARNING STARTS, similarly shares with parents and teachers the ways in which these deeper approaches and new technologies are changing the way young people learn now.

-Lastly, we are connecting teachers, students, and the educational organizations that serve them through our newest initiative Project MASH; a new social learning platform.
+We are also connecting teachers, students, and the educational organizations that serve them through our newest initiative Project MASH; a new social learning network.
 Supported by the Pearson Foundation’s New Learning Institute, Project MASH makes it easy for teachers and students to find and share learning experiences developed in partnerships with the nation’s best learning organizations.
-Join Project MASH and be the source of learning.